Q&A – What to expect from a damp survey

 Q: What do you do if a client wants to go ahead with the work?

 The work can be scheduled in with our contracts team, or you may need to get some other repair work carried out, it will depend on the problem, but that is where we help by clearly providing the right advice to resolve the problem.
-If there are works that go ahead, then I will of course remain involved working with the client, the contracts team and the operatives to make sure the works are carried out smoothly and to the best of standards.
+If there are works that go ahead, then we will of course remain involved working with the client, the contracts team and the operatives to make sure the works are carried out smoothly and to the best of standards.

 Q: What happens once the works are completed?